-DROP/WITHDRAW NOTE: For modular courses, the last day to drop a class with no record is BEFORE the first scheduled chat; the last day to withdraw with a "W" is before the 4th scheduled chat session.
-For semester-long courses, on-campus dates above apply.
+DROP/WITHDRAW NOTE: For modular courses, the last day to drop a class with no record is BEFORE the first day of the mod.
+For Fall 2018 the last day to withdraw with a "W" is before the 4th scheduled chat session; beginning in Spring 2019, the "W" deadline is posted in the schedule above.
+For semester-long online courses, on-campus Withdraw dates above apply.